wings2026/wings2026.github.io/contents/venue.md

 **Getting to the venue**:

 - **By plane**: the nearest airports are Birmingham and Bristol.
 Both are approx. 2h from the airport to the hotel via public transport.
 - **By public transport**: the nearest train station is Cheltenham Spa.
-From there, one can take buses D or E to Chapel walk.
-A short walk a way from there you can get either the 51 or the 801 which will take you directly to the hotel (the stop is Clock Tower).
+From there, you can take buses D or E to Chapel walk.
+A short walk away from there you can get either the 51 or the 801 which will take you directly to the hotel (the stop is Clock Tower).
 Both the 51 and the 801 run every hour.